 For example, if a message sender defines content in English and alternative content in French and German, message recipients whose preferred language is French or German will receive content in those languages.
 Users that have not specified their preferred language will receive the message in their site's default language, if available.
 If content is not available in the site's default language, the user will receive the message in English.

 As shown in the following screenshot, a text message in Hindi includes a combination of translated phrases and information fields (Priority, Incident Number, Incident Title, and Business/Customer Impact).
 The names of the fields appear in the default language.

 The resulting text message displays the entered Hindi text, and populates the specified fields with their values.
 Since translations were not provided for field values or responses, they appear throughout the message in the English default:

-There are currently 42 languages available in the xMatters web user interface that can be enabled for client use on a per-company basis.
-Enabling a language for a company will add that language as an option in the message and response editors.
-Users will be able to select that language as their preferred language for communication, and will receive pre-defined messages and responses provided in that language, if available.
+There are currently 43 language options for the message and response editors in the web user interface which can be enabled for client use on a per-company basis.
+This allows you to add your own translated content for email, app, and text messages, for responses, and your own recordings for voice interactions.
+When users select one of your company's languages as their preferred language for communication, they'll receive any pre-defined messages or responses provided in that language, if available.

 For more information about managing languages in the xMatters web user interface, see Languages in the xMatters Online Help.